 1. Preparing to apply

-You should first refer to the five application documents:
+You should first refer to the five application documents.
+The FAQs have been updated with guidance on Brexit and Covid-19:

 Before you send your application, you need to ensure that you meet the requirements for qualifications and experience.
 The guidance notes set out the requirements for members of the three professional bodies.
 You will also need a sponsor, who will act as a mentor and ensure that you are ready for assessment, and who will provide a sponsor's report and verify the information you give on your application form.